bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cuiover.md

 tree through the GenView object.
 Without a view object, you will not be able to display your visible objects.

-The visible object tree must have a VisContentClass object (or a subclass of VisContentClass) as its root object.
+The visible object tree must have a **VisContentClass** object (or a subclass of **VisContentClass**) as its root object.
 If another class is chosen for the topmost object, that class will have to handle all the messages that would normally be received by a content; otherwise, results are unpredictable and your application will likely not function the way you expect.

 VisContent objects are rarely, if ever, used lower in the visible tree than as the top node.
-For levels further down in the tree, you can use VisCompClass (or, again, a subclass of VisCompClass).
+For levels further down in the tree, you can use **VisCompClass** (or, again, a subclass of **VisCompClass**).
 VisComp allows the object to have children and does not incur the same amount of overhead associated with a VisContent.
-Any object in the visible tree that may have children must be a "composite" object, or a subclass of VisCompClass.
+Any object in the visible tree that may have children must be a "composite" object, or a subclass of **VisCompClass**.

-Leaf nodes of the visible tree can be direct subclasses of VisClass.
-Objects of VisClass can not have children, but they have all the attributes and instance data you need for a leaf node.
-You must subclass VisClass, however, if your object is ever to be shown on the screen: Since visible objects can have any application-defined visible representation, you must write the MSG_VIS_DRAW handler yourself; this can be done only in a subclass.
+Leaf nodes of the visible tree can be direct subclasses of **VisClass**.
+Objects of **VisClass** can not have children, but they have all the attributes and instance data you need for a leaf node.
+You must subclass **VisClass**, however, if your object is ever to be shown on the screen: Since visible objects can have any application-defined visible representation, you must write the MSG_VIS_DRAW handler yourself; this can be done only in a subclass.